 It is a big site and reminiscent of a large semi-circular amphitheater, that faces out in to the Bismarck Sea.

 The sides of the “amphitheater” are terraced.
 With the upper terrace starting at about 10m, down to about 30m where there is a sandy plateau.

 Further terraces can be seen descending down in to the depths of the Bismarck Sea…

 The wall of the upper terrace is rich in large gorgonian sea fans, black coral trees, soft and hard corals and sponges.
 All thriving on the rich currents.
 And in among all the marine growth are lots of small fish and critters – a macro photographers delight!

 In the central area there is a large resident school of very photogenic yellow-tailed snappers.
 So, if you approach them slowly and carefully, they will often let you get close and take a group photo!

-You would literally need dozens of dives to fully explore and appreciate Albatross… It truly is a very special site!
+You would literally need dozens of dives to fully explore and appreciate it all … It truly is a very special site!